woojoo666/arcana-notes/notes6.md

-we should only show direct access info aka, we only reveal information that is accessible from the keys _directly_ under the current scope/user otherwise the interpreter has to search across the entire graph to see what keys are available
+we should only show direct access info aka, we only reveal information that is accessible from the keys _directly_ under the current scope/user otherwise the interpreter has to search across the entire graph to see what keys are available so no indirect keys, aka keys that you have to traverse to get to

 so if we only allow tags pointed to directly from the module then it's basically like you have to declare keys/tags in the module